jackofall1232/adambox/readme.txt

 - No analytics or tracking scripts
 - No feature gating in the free version

-AdamBox is built for site owners who want **responsible AI oversight** without sacrificing privacy or control.
+AdamBox is built for site owners who want **responsible AI oversight** without sacrificing privacy, performance, or control.

 == Installation ==